vazra/firestore-sqlite-sync/README.md

 - in the watching-fields only `strings` and `numbers` are supported now.

 - Only first level item in the collection doc is considered.

+- In the local database, all the id fields (which is the primary key) is made to string, as it corresponds to DocID from firestore which is a string.